BattleBrisket/README/README.md

 ## What I expect from you

 Be honest.
+If we cannot trust each other, we have nothing.
+Everything is an extension of trust.

-Own your work.
+Take ownership.
+I take a very hands-off approach because you are a competent professional who does not need a babysitter.
+I will give you room to operate, and expect you to keep me informed, ask for help when needed, and own the result.

-Ask for help before silence turns into surprise.
+Do not wait until a problem is fully formed before raising it.
+I would rather know early, while we still have options.

-Say “I do not know” when you do not know.
-That is not weakness.
-That is how adults keep bad assumptions from turning into bad decisions.
+Say "I do not know" when you do not know.
+That is not weakness, but how we keep bad assumptions from turning into bad decisions.

 Support your teammates.
-Offer help, share context, and do not hoard knowledge as job security.
+Offer help, raise concerns when you see something worth discussing, and share your hard-earned wisdom.

 Tell me how I can do better.
 You will earn a lot of trust with me by pointing out something I missed, especially if it helps the team make a better decision.